Dear Jasmar: “What do you mean by evidence?”

 Inclusion practitioners today are increasingly using the first two: organizational data and listening to stakeholders.
 This is great and we encourage finding ways to make this even more impactful!
 For example, simply showing majority group data first (for example, 95% of leaders are able-bodied) can increase leadership buy-in.
 And, demonstrate you’re truly listening to what stakeholders want and need by engaging them in solutions through a design thinking approach.

 And yes, listen to the experts – but be skeptical.
 Many self-described experts are anything but.
 Not all opinions, even from experts, are an “expert judgment”.
-Use the Delphi technique to reduce bias in expert judgments, and consider the issues within expert judgment like assumptions and outdated approaches that miss the mark.
+You must treat experts as a source of information and equally assess the quality of such information by ensuring that their approach matches your needs and vision.

 But, how well are we leveraging scientific evidence?
 Scientific evidence is the most difficult to access and understand.
-Yet, it has huge potential to transform our inclusion practices.
-For example, high-quality research using controlled experiments shows that diversity awareness training can cause leaders to treat their subordinates of colour worse and mostly changes the behaviour of existing supporters of diversity.
+Yet, it has the most potential to transform our inclusion practices.
+These sources of information are created by professionals who have invested their careers at generating knowledge so that it can be applied to enhance our lives and systems in which we live in.
+For example, high-quality research using controlled experiments shows that diversity awareness training can affect leaders to treat their subordinates of colour worse and mostly changes the behaviour of existing supporters of diversity.
 Imagine if we’d known this before spending $8 billion in diversity training (not to mention the high cost of disengagement associated with ineffective training).

 Good luck and keep me posted!